-Perhaps the simplest approach to solve the problem (\ref{HE})-(\ref{eq:-Sommerfeld}) is to replace the unbounded propagation domain by a bounded computational domain by introducing an artificial boundary containing the scatterer $\mathcal{D}$ in its interior, and then solve the resulting problem by using finite element or finite difference methods.
-Unlike other methods, these approaches yield a sparse linear systems but in order to satisfy the radiation condition (\ref{eq:-Sommerfeld}), they require use of absorbing boundary conditions of some sort.
-The classical absorbing-boundary techniques~\cite{bermudez2007optimal,engquist1977absorbing,grote1995nonreflecting} generally require use of a relatively large computational domain for accuracy, and, thus, large number of unknowns and correspondingly large linear systems.
-More recent approaches~\cite{hagstrom2004new}, allow the use of absorbing boundaries that lie near the scattering boundaries domain at the expense of a degree of complexity in the algorithm.
-Additionally, finite-difference and finite-element method in case for equation (\ref{HE}) generally suffer from significant dispersion errors \cite{babuska1997pollution,bayliss1985accuracy}, and they lead to linear systems which require large numbers of iterations if treated by means of iterative linear algebra solvers~\cite{engquist2011sweeping,ernst2012difficult}.
+The simplest computational approaches to the problem (\ref{HE})-(\ref{eq:-Sommerfeld}) proceed by replacing the unbounded propagation region by a bounded computational domain containing the scatterer $\mathcal{D}$ in its interior (which results in the introduction of an artificial boundary), and then tackling the resulting bounded problem by means of finite element or finite difference discretizations.
+These approaches yield sparse linear systems, and, in order to satisfy the radiation condition (\ref{eq:-Sommerfeld}), they rely on the use of absorbing boundary conditions.
+The classical absorbing-boundary techniques~\cite{givoli2004abc} and the more recent PML approaches~\cite{bermudez2007optimal,cimpeanu2015parameter,johnson2021notes} generally require, for accuracy, the use of a relatively large distance between scatterers and the absorbing boundary regions, and, thus, relatively large computational domains---leading to large number of unknowns and correspondingly large linear systems.
+In contrast, as illustrated in Example~4.4, the proposed approach can utilize computational boundaries that lie arbitrarily close to the scattering surfaces.
+Further, although square computational domains are considered in this paper for definiteness (as depicted on the right portion of Figure~\ref{scatfig} and described in detail in Section~\ref{prelim}), the proposed algorithm can be generalized in a straightforward manner to computational domains consisting of a union of disjoint square components covering the region $\{n(x)\ne 1\}$ occupied by the scatterer---thus leading, upon use of sufficiently small square components, to computational domains tightly covering the scattering regions where the refractivity is different from the free-space refractivity.
+Other absorbing-boundary approaches~\cite{hagstrom2004new} allow for the use of computational boundaries that lie near the scattering boundaries---at the expense of a degree of algorithmic complexity.
+Additionally, the frequently used low-order finite-difference (FDM) and finite-element methods (FEM) for the problem (\ref{HE}) generally suffer from significant dispersion errors \cite{bayliss1985accuracy}, also known as pollution error\cite{babuska1997pollution} (a problem which can be alleviated or even eliminated~\cite{melenk2011wavenumber} by employing high-order finite elements), and they lead to linear systems which require large numbers of iterations if treated by means of iterative linear algebra solvers~\cite{ernst2012difficult}.